Find Grad Schools

 9 Yearly Graduations

 University at Buffalo is the 5th most popular school in the nation for students seeking a doctor's degree in legal research.
-Roughly 32,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 9 people received their doctor's degree in legal research from University at Buffalo.
-Of these students, 57% were women and 29% were members of underrepresented racial-ethnic groups.
+About 100% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #6